Hello, podcast guest!

 Recording the call

-Some hosts, though, may ask you to record your ‘end’ of the call.
+Some hosts, though, may ask you to record your ‘end’ of the call, often as a backup.
 Don't worry, it's not as difficult as it sounds.
 Let's walk you through it.

 First, you only need to record your side of the conversation.
 Your host will take care of everything else.
 All you have to do is set up your microphone to record your own voice to an audio file.
 When the call is finished, your host will ask you to send them that file (probably using a service like Dropbox) and then they'll edit everything together so it sounds like you're having a conversation in the same room.